 DDoS Attacks: Definition, Reasons, Classification

 A distributed denial-of-service (DDoS) attack is a malicious attempt to disrupt the normal functioning of a targeted server, service, or network by overwhelming it with a flood of internet traffic from multiple sources.
-In a DDoS attack, attackers typically use a network of compromised computers, known as a botnet, to flood the target with an overwhelming amount of traffic, rendering it inaccessible to legitimate users.
+Attackers typically use a network of compromised computers, known as a botnet, to flood the target with an overwhelming amount of traffic, rendering it inaccessible to legitimate users.

-The purpose of a DDoS attack is to achieve denial of service for devices connected to the Internet: network equipment and infrastructure, various Internet services, websites and web applications, IoT infrastructure.
+The purpose of an attack is to achieve denial of service for devices connected to the Internet: network equipment and infrastructure, various Internet services, websites and web applications, IoT infrastructure.

 The vast majority of attacks develop in the following sequence: